 Even More Thanksgiving Recipes to Add to Your Holiday Menu

-- 2 (3 oz.) pkgs. cherry Jell-O (or raspberry or cranberry, if you can find it)
+- 2 (3-ounce) pkgs. cherry Jell-O (or raspberry or cranberry, if you can find it)

-- 1 can whole cranberry sauce (a little less than 2 cups homemade cranberry sauce)
+- 1 (15-ounce) can whole cranberry sauce (or 2 cups homemade cranberry sauce)

 - 1 cup sour cream